jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 def merge_csvs_into_list(directory):
 	"""
-	This function assumes all csvs in the directory have the same data structure (number of columns)
+	This function assumes all csvs in the directory have the same data structure (number of columns), otherwise csvs will have different numbers of columns and the merged list would be a mess.
-	:param directory: the directory with csv files we want to merge
+	:param directory: the directory with csv files we want to merge to a list
 	:returns: return list of lists of combined csv content
 	"""
 	merged_csv_list = []